passkeydeveloper/passkeys.dev/content/en/docs/advanced/related-origins/index.md

 To dynamically detect support for Related Origin Requests on an enrollment or login page, Relying Parties should check for `relatedOrigins` in the [WebAuthn Get Client Capabilities (`PublicKeyCredential.getClientCapabilities()`)](https://w3c.github.io/webauthn/#sctn-getClientCapabilities) response.

+If Related Origin Requests is not supported by the client, fallback logic can be used.
+See [Existing Deployments](#existing-deployments) below.

 ### Relying Party Changes

 A JSON document must be hosted at the WebAuthn well-known path for the Relying Party ID, `/.well-known/webauthn`.